RikuKunMS2/CotEditor/README.md

+# What this particular fork does
+It makes it so cot editor stops asking you to save untitled files and just quits.

 # CotEditor

 CotEditor is a lightweight plain-text editor for macOS.
 The project aims to provide a general plain-text editor for everyone with an intuitive macOS-native user interface.